 Lars, also Dutch, commented, “The more travelling I do, the more I realise that the public toilet situation in the Netherlands is appalling.
 In other countries toilets are free, more widespread and they seem to understand that needing to use the toilet is part of human nature!”

 How did we get here?
 Stichting De Ombudsman is an independent organisation that looks into judicial questions, among others in the area of consumer rights.
 In 2002, the Ombudsman concluded that a price clearly displayed in retailer’s toilets, deemed public areas, could oblige a customer to pay to use the WC.
 Two years later the same body concluded that café and restaurant owners could also charge for the use of their toilet facilities, seen as private bathrooms, although no one could force customers to hand money over for their use.

 However let’s face it, not even half a euro will stand in your way if the need is great.
 The key as always is acceptance; pay up or cross your legs until you get home.

 Reprinted with permission from The Writing Well.

-Amanda van Mulligen, British born, has been living in the Netherlands since 2000 and owns Expat Life with a double buggy, where she scribbles about her expat way of loving, living and parenting.
-You can find her on Facebook, Twitter or Pinterest.
+Amanda van Mulligen, British born, has been living in the Netherlands since 2000 and owns Turning Dutch, where she scribbles about her expat way of loving, living and parenting.
 Originally reprinted from The Writing Well 2008; updated 2016.